JhaoZ/weather-journal/README.md

 There are four options available.

 View Weather:

 ![image](https://user-images.githubusercontent.com/33736335/175544400-2555187b-b7c9-4fb7-aadd-b6eeba98674a.png)

 The program will ask you for a city name, and then you can input it (Shanghai is shown here as an example).
+It will output the temperature, time, sky, and other detuals.

+Write:

 Made originally for UIUC SOSP 2022